basicSoloMan/newsclip-assessment/README.md

 In a seperate terminal session navigate to the nca-front directory and yarn install Execute yarn run to launch app

+Note that the install commands is not to intall the app on a device, as it is a web app.
+The install commands simply act to install the packages used to build the app

+No set up for the database is required as it currently points to a database hosted on heroku

 A tab in your default browser will open up with the app, if not, navigate to http://localhost:3000/